mattiasgustavsson/libs/docs/thread.md

 thread_queue_produce
 --------------------

-    void thread_queue_produce( thread_queue_t* queue, void* value )
+    int thread_queue_produce( thread_queue_t* queue, void* value, int timeout_ms )

 Adds an element to a single-producer/single-consumer queue.
 If there is space in the queue to add another element, no lock will be taken.
-If the queue is full, calling thread will sleep until an element is consumed from another thread, before adding the element and returning.
+If the queue is full, calling thread will sleep until an element is consumed from another thread, before adding the element, or until `timeout_ms` milliseconds have passed.
+If the wait timed out, a value of 0 is returned, otherwise a non-zero value is returned.
+If the `timeout_ms` parameter is THREAD_QUEUE_WAIT_INFINITE,
+`thread_queue_produce` waits indefinitely.

 thread_queue_consume
 --------------------

-    void* thread_queue_consume( thread_queue_t* queue )
+    void* thread_queue_consume( thread_queue_t* queue, int timeout_ms )

 Removes an element from a single-producer/single-consumer queue.
 If the queue contains at least one element, no lock will be taken.
-If the queue is empty, the calling thread will sleep until an element is added from another thread, before returning. `thread_queue_consume` returns the value that was removed from the queue.
+If the queue is empty, the calling thread will sleep until an element is added from another thread, or until `timeout_ms` milliseconds have passed.
+If the wait timed out, a value of NULL is returned, otherwise `thread_queue_consume` returns the value that was removed from the queue.
+If the `timeout_ms` parameter is THREAD_QUEUE_WAIT_INFINITE, `thread_queue_consume` waits indefinitely.

 thread_queue_count